OpenEvalProject/evals/manuscripts/elife-70119/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/70119/elife-70119-fig1-v2.jpg)

-**Figure 1.:** A) whole brain 3D reconstruction (taken on https://atlases.ebrains.eu/viewer) to (B) a histological section at 20 µm resolution (available from bigbrainproject.org) to (C) an intracortical staining profile.The profile represents variations in cellular density and size across cortical depths.
+**Figure 1.:** The profile represents variations in cellular density and size across cortical depths.
 Distinctive features of laminar architecture are often observable i.e., a layer IV peak.
 Note, the presented profile was subjected to smoothing as described in the following section.
 BigBrainWarp also supports integration of previous research on BigBrain including (D–E) cytoarchitectural and (F–G) morphological models (DeKraker et al., 2019; Paquola et al., 2020a; Paquola et al., 2019; Wagstyl et al., 2020).

 More detailed characterisation of cytoarchitecture is offered by moment-based parameterisation of staining intensity profiles.
 This technique, pioneered by the Jülich group (Schleicher et al., 1999; Zilles et al., 2002), involves calculating the central moments (i.e., mean, the center of gravity, standard deviation, skewness, and kurtosis) of each staining intensity profile and the derivative profile, resulting in a multidimensional feature vector for each cortical point.
 Each central moment may be interpreted in neurobiological terms (Zilles et al., 2002).
 For example, the mean has been related to overall cellular density (Wree et al., 1982).
 It is higher in the primary visual cortex than in Brodmann area 45 than in the primary motor cortex, Brodmann area 4.
 In contrast, skewness varies from sensory to limbic areas (i.e., sensory-fugal) and indexes the balance of cellular density in infra- vs supra-granular layers (Paquola et al., 2020b).
 Comparison of profiles can illuminate large-scale patterns of cortical organisation.
 Observer-independent discrimination of cortical areas can be accomplished by comparing moment-based feature vectors between neighbouring vertices (Schleicher et al., 1999).
 The areal boundaries are defined where the feature vector exhibits a sudden shift.
 Over the past 20 years, this procedure has been employed in 23 post mortem brains, including BigBrain, resulting in a 3D probabilistic atlas of the human brain (Amunts et al., 2020).
 While this work is based on a selection of histological sections of each brain, recent work investigates solutions for mapping each section in a stack with the help of deep learning, in order to produce gapless 3D maps at full detail (Schiffer et al., 2020) and ultimately obtain a dense mapping of the BigBrain model.

 Cortex-wide cytoarchitectural similarity may also be estimated by cross-correlating staining intensity profiles between different cortical locations (Paquola et al., 2019).
 We recently applied diffusion map embedding, a nonlinear manifold learning technique (Coifman and Lafon, 2006), to the profile cross-correlation matrix of BigBrain to identify principle axes of cytoarchitectural differentiation (Paquola et al., 2019; Figure 1D).
 Here, we replicated the approach with updated staining intensity profiles.
 Bearing in mind the high-dimensional matrix manipulation necessary for this procedure, we first decimated the BigBrain mesh from 327,684 to ~10,000 vertices.
 Mesh decimation involves selection of a subset of vertices that preserve the overall shape of the surface followed by retriangulation of the faces with only the selected vertices.
 We assigned non-selected vertices to the nearest selected vertex, based on shortest path on the mesh (ties were solved by shortest Euclidean distance).
 In this manner, all 327,684 vertices belong to one of ~10,000 parcels.
 Derivation of the cytoarchitectural gradients involved (1) averaging staining intensity profiles within each parcel, (2) pair-wise correlation of parcel-average staining intensity profiles (controlling for the global-average staining intensity profile), (3) transformation to a normalised angle matrix, and (4) diffusion map embedding of this matrix.
 Each eigenvector captures an axis of cytoarchitectural variation and is accompanied by an eigenvalue that approximates the variance explained by that eigenvector.
 Here, the first two eigenvectors explain approximately 42% and 35% of variance, respectively, and describe anterior–posterior and sensory-fugal axes (further details in Tutorial 2).

-## Morphometric models in BigBrain
+### Morphometric models in BigBrain

 The high resolution of BigBrain allows for precise segmentation of anatomical structures.
 Manual segmentations of the putamen, caudate nucleus, globus pallidus pars externa, globus pallidus pars interna, nucleus accumbens, amygdala, thalamus, red nucleus, substantia nigra, subthalamic nucleus, and the hippocampus are available on Open Science Framework (https://osf.io/xkqb3/).
 Extending upon whole-structure segmentation, a recent study DeKraker et al., 2019 used anatomical landmarks to create an internal coordinate system of the hippocampus.
 The approach involved solving Laplace’s equation under three sets of boundary conditions: anterior–posterior, proximal–distal (relative to the subiculum), and inner–outer (DeKraker et al., 2018).
 Subsequently, the hippocampus can be ’unfolded’, allowing examination of histological and morphometric features in a topologically continuous space (Figure 1F), in line with other surface-based studies of the hippocampus (Bernhardt et al., 2016; Caldairou et al., 2016; Kim et al., 2014; Vos de Wael et al., 2018).
 Furthermore, this 3D coordinate system enabled the creation of a continuous surface model of the mesiotemporal cortex (Paquola et al., 2020b).
 The hippocampus is typically excluded from cortical surface models due to its complex folding and unusual cytoarchitectural makeup, with Cornu Ammonis subfields being allocortical and the dentate gyrus an interlocked terminus.
 Using the proximal–distal axis of the hippocampus, we were able to bridge the isocortical and hippocampal surface models recapitulating the smooth confluence of cortical types in the mesiotemporal lobe, i.e. mesiotemporal confluence (Figure 1G).
 The continuous surface model, defined by a pial/inner surface and a white/outer surface, can also be used to initialise equivolumetric surface constructions (Waehnert et al., 2014; Wagstyl et al., 2018b).
 We generated staining intensity profiles using 40 µm resolution blocks of BigBrain across the cortical confluence, which are released in BigBrainWarp with the matching surface model.

-## BigBrain–MRI transformations
+### BigBrain–MRI transformations

 BigBrain–MRI integration is pillared upon transformations between spaces.
 Spatial registration already exists as a fundamental component of most neuroimaging pipelines.
 As such, extensive research has focused on the creation of standard spaces, such as ICBM-MNI152 (Fonov et al., 2011b; Fonov et al., 2009) and FreeSurfer’s fsaverage (Fischl et al., 1999).
 Many studies have advanced registration techniques over the years (Collins and Evans, 2011; Klein et al., 2009; Xiao et al., 2019).
 Registration of BigBrain to MRI templates involves additional challenges, however, including histological artefacts, differences in intensity contrasts and inter-individual variability.